goulash1971/mailto-parser/README.md

 ### Overview

-MailTo-Parser is a module that provides functions for parsing `mailto:` URLs that is loosly based upon the standard `url` module within `node`.
+MailTo-Parser is a module that provides functions for parsing `mailto:` URLs that is loosely based upon the standard `url` module within `node`.
 Parsing is derived from the **excellent** `parseUri` function by [Steven Levithan](http://stevenlevithan.com), but stripped down for the `mailto` scheme.

 #### What's a `mailto:` URL?

-The best place to start if you want to know more about `mailto:` UTRLs (of course) the wikipedia article on [MailTo](http://en.wikipedia.org/wiki/Mailto) and [MailTo Syntax](http://www.ianr.unl.edu/internet/mailto.html).
+The best place to start if you want to know more about `mailto:` URLs (of course) the wikipedia article on [MailTo](http://en.wikipedia.org/wiki/Mailto) and [MailTo Syntax](http://www.ianr.unl.edu/internet/mailto.html).

 ### Installation
 	npm install mailto-parser

 ### Using the Module
 The 'mailto-parser' module is accessed in the standard way by calling `require("mailto-parser");` and once loaded you have access to the following objects and functions.

 #### Class `mailto-parser.Parser`
 The `Parser` class is a wrapper object class that provides access to an object that can be used to parse `mailto:` instances.

 This class has the following interface: